 FAQ on 650 Credit and Renting an Apartment

 Q: Will bad credit cause me to lose an apartment?

 If your credit score dips below 650 due to issues unrelated to your rent (such as missed loan payments), you cannot be evicted only because of a poor credit rating.
 As long as you continue to make your rent payments on time and follow the rules of your apartment complex, you should be safe from eviction.

-It might not be a bad idea to talk to your apartment complex about adjusting your rent, however, if increasing interest rates on other loans make it harder for you to make your monthly payments.
-While this doesn’t mean that they will automatically lower your rent, it might be a wise idea if you find yourself struggling or having a hard time making your payments on time.
+It might not be a bad idea to talk to your apartment complex about adjusting your rent; however, increasing interest rates on other loans makes it harder for you to make your monthly payments.
+While this doesn't mean that they will automatically lower your rent, it might be a wise idea if you find yourself struggling or having a hard time making your payments on time.
 Some complex may be willing to tweak your pays a little to keep you there and to avoid the cost of finding a new tenant.

 Q: Does improving my credit decrease my rent?

 Your rent is not affected by your credit score unless your apartment complex decides to set adjustable rates.
 As a result, improving your rating doesn't really affect your rent.
 The only time it might is if you reapply for a new lease and your complex is willing to adjust your monthly payments because your credit scores are more favorable than they were before.

 Likewise, weaker credit is not likely to affect your rent cost.
 Remember that you signed a contract with your landlord or apartment complex, and it cannot be changed without justification.
 A change in credit is typically not considered a just reason to charge rent.
 However, weaker credit may affect your rate if you sign a new year lease.
 That fact all depends on the regulations and guidelines of your complex.